LGBTQ rights in Bolivia: Transgender rights

 On 25 November 2015, a law was proposed that would allow transgender people to change their legal name and sex.
 On 19 May 2016, the Chamber of Deputies passed the Gender Identity Law (Ley de Identidad de Género).
 One day later, the Chamber of Senators passed the measure by simple majority votes.
 On 21 May 2016, the legislation was signed into law by Vice President Álvaro García Linera, and it took effect on 1 August 2016.
 In October 2016, the Bolivian Congress debated whether to repeal it.

 The law allows individuals over 18 to legally change their name, sex and photography on legal documents.
 A psychological test proving that the person knows and voluntarily assumes the change of identity is required, but sex reassignment surgery is not.
 The process is confidential and must be carried out before the Civil Registry Service.
 The processing of the new documentation will take 15 days.
 The change of name and sex will be reversible once, after which they cannot modify these data again.

+On 1 August 2016, activist Pamela Valenzuela became the first transgender woman to legally change her gender in Bolivia.

 The newly assigned sex is not, however, recognized for the purpose of marriage.
 In June 2017, the Supreme Electoral Tribunal instructed the Civil Registry Service to recognize the newly assigned sex of transgender people in their requests to marry.
 In November 2017, the Supreme Court of Bolivia invalidated this instruction, ruling it unconstitutional, and declaring that a sex changed under the law may not be recognized for the purpose of marriage.
 LGBT groups filed an appeal with the Inter-American Court of Human Rights in May 2018.